SwampFlux/fritzing-new-part-kit/README.md

 ![Blank breadboard template](screenshots/breadboard-fresh.png)
 - a warm neutral background that mimicks the off-white of a breadboard
 - all units set to inches
-- a grid named DIP that you can turn on or off
+- a DIP grid that you can turn on or off
 - snapping settings that make lining up with the grid excellent
+- example box that gets the job done with minimal complexity
+- pins made of single strokes
+- pins on their own top layer so you won't have trouble selecting them later

 ### Schematic
 ![Blank schematic template](screenshots/schematic-fresh.png)